 [Author Note: Something unusual… The map above is accurate and was used it to find the Marshaling Yard.
 However, Moe Street and the U-Turn may NOT show up on the Google MAP view—only the Satellite view!
 In the Map View, the Yard shows up as a green area indicating a park (greenbelt?) of some type.
 Use my map.]

 This lot backs up to several train tracks but these are the commuter trains into downtown.
 There are no whistles or horns so they are relatively quiet.

 A security car constantly drove around the parking lot 24/7.
 There was no trouble, no noise, and no problem.
 The gate is manned 24/7 and they have to let you in and out.
 We felt perfectly safe in here.

-On our first trip, we only stayed here two nights as we had to get to an appointment for some work on our coach that we had scheduled.
+On our first trip, we only stayed here two nights as we had to get to an appointment for some work on our coach that we had scheduled elsewhere.
 So, we had to leave.
 I drove in to Chicago and the Yard on a Friday early afternoon and out on Sunday (late morning).
 For this trip, we headed north out of the city.
 The Friday drive had more traffic but it was not bad.

 On our second trip in to stay at the Yard, we arrived on the Sunday of Memorial Day weekend so there was very little traffic.
 We left during the week (after the holiday) and had to face the normal traffic.
 This time, we headed directly south out of the city.
 Again, we left early afternoon and the traffic was not bad.
 While I would not want to try to drive this route in heavy work traffic and my two efforts were just fine.
 I would assume mid-morning would also be fine.

-We have now stayed here on three occasions.
+We have now stayed here on five occasions.
 Each stay was perfect, the cost for very close access to downtown Chicago was wonderful, we felt absolutely safe, and I absolutely plan to use this facility again whenever I want to visit Chicago.
 You should, too.